• Skip to primary navigation

 Drumheller highlights – part III: The Hoodoo trail

-Ghost town Wayne
+11. Ghost town Wayne

 Wayne ghost town in Alberta Canada - Hoodoo trail Drumheller

-A nice detour on the Hoodoo trail is Wayne, on the 6km drive to the ghost town you’ll cross 11 one-lane bridges over the Rosebud River.
-Wayne is a typical old (and pretty much deserted) coal-mining town, back in the mining days its population was over 3000.
+A nice detour on the Hoodoo trail is Wayne.
+On the 6km scenic drive to the ghost town, you'll cross 11 one-lane bridges over the Rosebud River.

 Fun fact: the hotel at The Last Chance Saloon has been published in many articles and books for being haunted!